 Hackers can destroy your website in just a few minutes.
-By losing your data, you will lose both, customer confidence and good reputation.
-Luckily, there are several proven tips to protect websites from being hacked:
+By losing your data, you will lose both customer confidence and a good reputation.
+Luckily, there are several proven tips to protect websites from being hacked.

 - Back-up regularly – just in case of the worst scenario, that an eventual hack may really happen, keep a backup copy of your website’s data by performing automatic or manual backups.
 This way, even if your website gets hacked, you will be able to restore most or all of it;

 - Get rid of your “admin” username – once you’ve registered your website, change your “admin” username and the usual site access link by using character combinations that will be familiar to you only.
 In this case, hackers won’t be able to access your website using the regular “admin” parameters;

 - Take care of how much information you show through your error messages – be careful about what hints your error messages display.
 Try to be ambiguous as much as possible;

 - Use strong passwords and double authentication – complex two-password authentication is getting popular nowadays.
 Use specific tools for generating and storing passwords for the first authentication.
 Additionally, use special software to enable the second password authorization (SMS, soft or hard tokens);